-- Operation of the Project. - Contractor should resolve the technical issue related to the on-line monitoring of methane emission (hence the calculation of the NMVOC concentration) from the CHP stacks as soon as possible and undertake biweekly gas sampling and laboratory analysis of NMVOC when the online monitoring equipment for methane is not available. - Implementation of further measures to control the air emission from the CAPCS, CHP and ASP. - Continue construction of the Visitor Centre.
+- Operation of the Project. - Contractor should resolve the technical issue related to the on-line monitoring of methane emission (hence the calculation of the NMVOC concentration) from the CHP stacks as soon as possible and undertake gas sampling every 10 days and laboratory analysis of NMVOC when the online monitoring equipment for methane is not available. - Implementation of further measures to control the air emission from the CHP and ASP. - Continue construction of the Visitor Centre.